Better risk-to-reward

 Why most traders fail to stay disciplined

 When price reaches an extreme, reversion becomes the opportunity.
-These locations can provide tighter risk, cleaner invalidation, and a clearer path back toward the mean.
+These locations provide tighter risk, cleaner invalidation, and a clearer path back toward the mean.

 When price stretches from balance, the trade has more room to develop.
-These locations can create better targets, cleaner expectations, and a clearer plan before entry.
+These locations create better targets, cleaner expectations, and a clearer plan before entry.

 What you will learn